caesarfeta/dot_com/story/dbpedia/dbpedia.md

 I love images!
 I want more of them!

-I'm thinking it would be really cool if I could query DBPedia and get URLs to images of all the species in the Apis genus, which I can do with this query.
+I'm thinking it would be really cool if I could query DbPedia and get URLs to images of all the species in the Apis genus, which I can do with this query.

 	SELECT ?s ?o
 	WHERE {